Model 4040 Bead Blaster

 Whether you call it a sand blaster, media blaster, abrasive blast cabinet, or as we do here “bead blaster” you are talking about a very versatile tool.
 Once attached to an air compressor, a bead blaster gun produces a powerful flow of abrasive to clean a surface or remove debris.
 As a result, some people use them for etching glass and stone.
 Automotive shops and DIY auto pros also make efficient use of bead blast cabinets to remove rust, scale, and peen metal in advance of painting.

 Cyclone is proud to offer high quality bead blaster equipment and supplies at affordable pricing.
 We can help you before and after a sale with questions you may have.
 Made in the USA.
-We have a year end rebate of $150 available on our model 4040 cabinet.
-A great deal on a long lasting cabinet.
-Call or email today.

 Consider Joining Our Mailing List